JaddotWuzHere/TheContinuum/content/en/index.md

 title:
 ---
 > [!epigraph]
-> "All things exist not apart, but as echoes of the same unbroken whole."
+> "All things exist not apart, but as tokens of the same unbroken whole."
 >
 > — Unknown
 ## Introduction